The Advantages & Disadvantages of Zirconia Dental Implants

-A More Natural Look
+Zirconia Dental Implants Lend a More Natural Look

-A Recent Advancement in Oral Surgery
+A Recent Advancement in Oral Surgery and Holistic Tooth Replacement

-The catch with Zirconia dental implants is they are relatively new.
-They were first used in Europe in 1987 and have only been used in the US since 2007.
-That said, we don’t know much about their long-term effects.
-Traditional dental implants are known to be a permanent solution to tooth replacement.
+The catch with zirconia dental implants is they are relatively new.
+They were first used in Europe in 1987, and have only been used in the US since 2007.
+That said, we don’t know much about their long-term efficacy.
+Traditional titanium dental implants are known to be a permanent solution to tooth replacement.
 While we expect similar results from ceramic dental implants, they haven’t been around long enough to know.
 So far, however, success in terms of bone integration and longevity is about the same as with titanium.

-Limits to Zirconia Dental Implants
+Common Issues with Zirconia Dental Implants

-Are Zirconia Dental Implants Truly Metal Free?
+Are Zirconia Dental Implants Truly Metal-Free?